Class of 2022: Colorado Women’s Hall of Fame Inductees Named

 Patricia Barela Rivera

-As a sixth generation New Mexican, Patricia Barela Rivera works to achieve unity, diversity, and equality through the promotion of public policy changes that benefit women.
-She attended the University of New Mexico and majored in Business Administration.
+Patricia Barela Rivera works to achieve unity, diversity, and equality through the promotion of public policy changes that benefit women.
+She attended the University of New Mexico majoring in Business Administration.
 She worked with the U.S. Forest Service and the Office of Personnel Management in Colorado where she had the opportunity to recruit women and ethnic minorities.
 She created an open line of communication for rural communities that had never truly been heard.
 She was the first Latina appointed nationally as a District Director for the U.S. Small Business Administration.
-Rivera works to improve people’s lives, especially women and help them develop as leaders at all levels of society.
+Rivera works to improve people’s lives, especially women, and help them develop as leaders at all levels of society.

 Theodosia Grace Ammons

-Theodosia Grace Ammons was a powerful first wave feminist and nationally prominent leader in an emerging academic discipline designed to dignify and empower women.
-While defying conventions and challenging gender norms, Ammons homesteaded her own government–granted land, created an acclaimed academic department within Colorado’s land-grant college, became the first female dean at that college, advanced teacher education within the Chautauqua movement, and designed and built a structure that stands today as tribute to her success in lessening the domestic burdens of women of the early 20th Century.
+Theodosia Grace Ammons was a powerful suffragist and nationally prominent leader in an academic discipline designed to dignify and empower women which was just emerging at the time (today it is called home economics or family and consumer sciences).
+While defying conventions and challenging gender norms, Ammons homesteaded her own government–granted land, created an acclaimed academic department for domestic economy within what is today Colorado State University, became the first female dean at that college, and advanced teacher education within the Chautauqua movement.
+She designed and built a structure that stands today as tribute to her success in lessening the domestic burdens of women of the early 20th Century.

 Frances Xavier Cabrini (Mother Cabrini)

 Mother Cabrini was a champion of immigrants, the poor and the sick.
 She established 67 social service agencies, schools, hospitals, and orphanages, including several in Colorado.
-In 1880, she founded the Institute of the Missionary Sisters of the Sacred Heart of Jesus which eventually opened a school and convent welcoming sons and daughters of Italian immigrants.
+In 1880, she founded the Institute of the Missionary Sisters of the Sacred Heart of Jesus which opened a school and convent welcoming sons and daughters of Italian immigrants.
 The school eventually became the Mount Carmel grade school and high school in North Denver.
 In 1910, Cabrini founded a summer camp for orphan girls in Golden, Colorado.
-In The Mother Cabrini Shrine is in the foothills of Golden, Colorado and continues to provide programs such as giving excess food donated to the Jefferson County Action center.
+The Mother Cabrini Shrine in the foothills of Golden, Colorado continues to provide programs including donating excess food to the Jefferson County Action center.

 Ruth Cousins Denny

-Ruth Cousins Denny was a Civil Rights Activist, teacher, wife mother and philanthropist.
+Ruth Cousins Denny was a civil rights activist, teacher, and philanthropist.
 She overcame racism, sexism, and poverty to leave a legacy of a life well lived in service to children, women, and people of color.
-She earned a bachelor’s degree from Stowe Teachers College, became a teacher, and moved to Denver earning additional credits from Denver University and Colorado University.
-She taught in the Denver Public School System for 26 years.
+She earned a bachelor’s degree from Stowe Teachers College (St. Louis, Missouri), became a teacher, and moved to Denver earning additional credits from the University of Denver and the University of Colorado.
+She taught in the Denver Public Schools for 26 years.
 Denny served on various community boards and committees including YWCA, YMCA, Urban League of Denver and the League of Women Voters.
 She quietly donated thousands of dollars to politicians and organizations that worked for equality for all people.

 Zipporah Parks Hammond

-A lifelong Coloradan, Zipporah Parks Hammond was the first Black person to earn a nursing degree from the University of Colorado School of Nursing despite segregation and overt racism, the only Black nursing student in the U.S. Nurse Corps in Colorado during WWII, the first minority director of medical records, a philanthropist, wife and mother, historian of Black History in Denver, and volunteer.
+A lifelong Coloradan, Zipporah Parks Hammond was the first Black person to earn a nursing degree from the University of Colorado School of Nursing. persevering despite segregation and overt racism.
+She was the only Black nursing student in the U.S. Nurse Corps in Colorado during World War II, the first minority director of medical records at Presbyterian/St.Luke’s Medical Center (becoming the first Black to hold that position in Colorado), a philanthropist, historian of Black history in Denver, and volunteer.
 Gracefully breaking down barriers and elevating the status of women, she refused to be held back and kept reinventing herself – even after contracting tuberculosis, which ended her nursing career.

 Katharine Stegner Odum